renebarto/baremetal/doc/tutorials/20-interrupts.md

 322: // End
 ```

+- Line 88: We replace `UnexpectedStub` with `IRQStub` in the exception vector table for IRQ exceptions in EL0, El1t, El2t, EL3t.
+This will set the IRQStub as the handler for IRQ exceptions
+- Line 89: We replace `UnexpectedStub` with `FIQStub` in the exception vector table for FIQ exceptions in EL0, El1t, El2t, EL3t.
+This will set the FIQStub as the handler for FIQ exceptions
+- Line 94: We replace `UnexpectedStub` with `IRQStub` in the exception vector table for IRQ exceptions in El1h, El2h, EL3h.
+This will set the IRQStub as the handler for IRQ exceptions
+- Line 95: We replace `UnexpectedStub` with `FIQStub` in the exception vector table for FIQ exceptions in El1h, El2h, EL3h.
+This will set the FIQStub as the handler for FIQ exceptions
 - Line 113-200: We create a macro `irq_stub` for an IRQ interrupt, which saves almost all registers, depending on the define `BAREMETAL_SAVE_VFP_REGS_ON_IRQ`.
 These are then stored on the stack, every time decreasing the stack pointer by 32 or 16 bytes, depending on the registers.
 The FIQ interrupts are enabled while the interrupt is being handled, to allow for priority.